 - Dirty yards;

+- Washing down horses;

 - Washing out of stables;

 - Soaking hay to suppress dust.

-Muck heaps should be constructed with non-permeable (usually concrete) base and sides.
-Commercial yards will need to have manure collected from site by responsible waste contractors [FIGURE 7].
+Muck heaps should be constructed with non-permeable (usually concrete) base and sides [FIGURE 7] is an example and a roof would improve this further.
+Commercial yards will need to have manure collected from site by responsible waste contractors.

-FIGURE 7: MUCK HEAP CONSTRUCT WITH NON-PERMEABLE BASE AND SIDES
+FIGURE 7: MUCK HEAP CONSTRUCTED WITH A NON-PERMEABLE BASE

 The guidance within this documents seeks to simplify matters and identify typical circumstances and scenarios.
 It does not seek to cover all situations and should not be read as a definitive statement.
-Please ask SDNPA for assistance.
+Please ask SDNPA for assistance where necessary.